7 Best Employee Assistance Programs in 2022

-Employee performance can never remain constant.
-There comes a time when even the brightest performer takes a dip – regardless of what the culture and engagement-related metrics show – indicating problems in their personal lives.
+Employee performance can never remain constant even with the best employee incentive programs.
+There comes a time when even the brightest performer takes a dip – regardless of what the culture and employee engagement-related metrics show – indicating problems in their personal lives.
 To avoid such scenarios, many companies invest heavily in employee assistance programs (EAPs).

-It’s unfair for employers to always expect their employees to not be affected by personal problems.
+It’s unfair for employers to always expect their employees to not be affected by personal problems that might even require bereavement leave.
 After all, human-centered leadership is the new cool (the theme of this year’s Culture Summit).

 Employee assistance programs, as a result, evolved out of necessity.